 The rhythm of a composition is, therefore, in some cases, revealed by tonality alone.
 We should like to draw attention once more to the fact that the themes quoted have been chosen purposely without harmonic bass and with no musical context.
 Our remarks could be applied equally well to many other of Bach's fugues, such as, for instance, the D minor Organ Fugue, or the Fugues in C sharp minor and in G major from 24 Preludes and Fugues.
-The melodic symmetry of this last fugue would seem at first to impose a $\frac{2}{4}$ or $\frac{4}{4}$ time signature rather than that of $\frac{3}{8}$ ; nevertheless, the conclusion of the theme requires this last time signature.
+The melodic symmetry of this last fugue would seem at first to impose a $\frac{2}{4}$ or $\frac{4}{4}$ time signature rather than that of $\frac{8}{8}$ ; nevertheless, the conclusion of the theme requires this last time signature.
 We have here the case of a time signature which is not always the true one.
-This is because, in the course of its development, the fugue changes its time signatures.
+This is because, in the course of its development, the fugue changes its time so frequently that it would be impossible to mark the successive time signatures.